 You have no items in your shopping basket.

-Traditional incandescent light bulbs are very inefficient: they waste 95% of the electricity they use by turning it into heat.
-So under new EU rules, they’re being phased out and replaced by energy efficient light bulbs – a measure that will reduce CO2 emissions by up to 15 million tons a year.
+Traditional incandescent light bulbs are very inefficient – they waste 95% of the electricity they use by turning it into heat!
+Under new EU rules, these bulbs are being phased out and replaced by energy efficient light bulbs – a measure that will reduce CO2 emissions by up to 15 million tons a year.
 Traditional incandescent light bulbs began to be phased out in 2009 when the manufacture of 100W and 60W pearl light bulbs was stopped.
 In September 2011, 60W clear bulbs were also banned from being produced.
-These lamps are not being removed from sale – there are still large
+These lamps were not removed from sale – there are still

 The Waste Electrical and Electronic Equipment (WEEE) Directive is now UK law.
 The legislation aims to make producers pay for the collection, treatment and recovery of waste electrical equipment.
 The regulations also mean that suppliers of equipment like high street shops and internet retailers must allow consumers to return their waste equipment free of charge.
 The amount of WEEE we throw away is increasing by around 5% each year, making it the fastest growing waste stream in the UK.
 Recycling reduces the environmental and health risks associated with sending electrical goods to landfill.
 We are obliged under these regulations to